ssgosh/WordWizard/README.md

 ## API Key Management

+- Users must provide the application with a Google Gemini API key in order to use WordWizard
-- The API key is stored securely using `keyring`.
+- The API key is **stored securely on their local computer** using `keyring`.
 - Users can save and delete the API key via the settings menu in the application.

 ## Troubleshooting